el-hult/el-hult.github.io/README.md

 please also double check that the Github API key is present in a .env-file and that the key has not expired (check settings -> developer settings -> personal access tokens)

+One gotcha with assets in `assets/posts` where I have all images for the posts is that paths must be lowercase.
+On my local machine it is case insensitive, but on github pages, it is not.